AnuragPacholi/Using_Retinal_Images_Predict_EyeDiseases/README.md

 ## Setup:
 1. Open VS Code.
 Clone this repo.
 Install Python.
-2. Create an environment 'venv' in the api folder using the following command: ```conda create -p venv``` (make sure to change the current directory to api first)
+2. Change the current directory to api.
-3. Activate the venv environment using ```activate venv``` and execute the given command: (especially if working with vs code)
+3. Activate the venv environment using ```activate venv``` and execute the given command:
 ```
-pip install -r api/requirements.txt
+pip install -r requirements.txt
 ```

 ## Setup for ReactJS: